otomato-gh/docker-exercise1/README.md

 ## API
 Please create a **multistage** Dockerfile to:
+- build go code in /api:
+    - use image: `golang:alpine`
-- build go code in /api: `got get -d -v && go build -o api main.go`
+    - commands `got get -d -v && go build -o api main.go`
 - package the resulting `api` binary in a vanilla `alpine` Docker image
 - run the container as user `appuser`
 - make the packaged binary the entrypoint of the container